-At Notice to Proceed, Qwest will provide GSA a point of contact list of employees and at least two levels of management escalation contacts that are responsible for the Program Management Data Requirements as stated in Section C.3.2.3 of the RFP.
-A point of contact will be available for each Agency and GSA on a full-coverage basis (24x7x365).
+At Notice to Proceed, Qwest will provide GSA a Point of Contact list of employees and at least two levels of management escalation contacts that are responsible for the Program Management Data Requirements as stated in Section C.3.2.3.
+A Point of Contact will be available for each Agency and GSA on a full-coverage basis (24x7x365).

-The Qwest Customer Support Office (CSO) will be GSA's and the Agencies' central point of contact with Qwest.
+The Qwest Customer Support Office (CSO) will be GSA's and Agencies' central point of contact with Qwest.
 The CSO is the focal point for accepting service requests, service orders, quoting and billing, trouble reporting, customer complaints, and providing status.

-GSA and Agency users will benefit from Qwest's high degree of accessibility by ensuring a timely dissemination of information within the Networx program.
-The Qwest Networx homepage (www.gsanetworx.com) includes pull-down tabs that provide current information on Networx program information, services offered, access to the Qwest Control Networx Portal, training, contract operational and administrative data (COAD), frequently asked questions (FAQ), points of contact, and other required contract information.
+GSA and Agency users will benefit from Qwest's high degree of accessibility and timely dissemination of information within the Networx program.
+The Qwest Networx homepage (www.gsanetworx.com) includes pull-down tabs that provide current information on Networx program information, services offered, access to the Qwest Control Networx Portal, training, Contract Operational and Administrative Data (COAD), Frequently

+Asked Questions (FAQ), points of contact, and other required contract information.